Māui (Māori mythology): Māui fishes up the North Island

 Māui's older brothers always refused to let him come fishing with them.
 One night, he wove for himself a flax fishing line and enchanted it with a karakia to give it strength; to this he attached the magic fish-hook made from the jaw-bone that his grandmother Murirangawhenua had given him.
 Then he hid away in the hull of his brothers' waka (canoe).
 The next morning, when the waka was too far from land to return, he emerged from his hiding-place.
 His brothers would not lend him any bait, so he struck himself on the nose and baited the hook with his blood.
 Māui hauled a great fish, known as Hāhau-whenua, up from the depths.
 Thus the North Island of New Zealand is known as Te Ika-a-Māui (The Fish of Māui).

 When it emerged from the water, Māui left to find a tohunga to perform the appropriate ceremonies and prayers, leaving his brothers in charge.
 They, however, did not wait for Māui to return but began to cut up the fish, which writhed in agony, causing it to break up into mountains, cliffs and valleys.
 If the brothers had listened to Māui, the island would have been a level plain, and people would have been able to travel with ease on its surface.

 In Northern Māori traditions of New Zealand, Māui's waka became the South Island, with Banks Peninsula marking the place supporting his foot as he pulled up that extremely heavy fish.
-Besides the official name of Te Waipounamu, another Māori name for the South Island is Te Waka-a-Māui, the canoe of Māui.
-In southern traditions, the South Island is known instead as Te Waka o Aoraki and predates Māui's expedition.
-Māui sailed a canoe called Mahaanui and after he had pulled up the North Island (Te Ika a Maui) he left Mahaanui on top of a mountain in the foothills behind what is now Ashburton.
-That mountain now bears the name Mahaanui, and the coastline between Banks Peninsula and the Waitaki River is called Te tai o Mahaanui (the tides of Mahaanui).
+Besides the official name of Te Waipounamu, another Māori name for the South Island is Te Waka-a-Māui, the canoe (waka) of Māui.
+Māui sailed on a waka called Mahaanui, which he left on top of a mountain in the foothills behind what is now Ashburton after pulling up the North Island.
+That mountain now bears said waka's name, and the coastline between Banks Peninsula and the Waitaki River is called Te Tai o Mahaanui ("the sea of Mahaanui").
+Southern iwi oral traditions however highly dispute Māui's catch of North Island: the South Island is known instead as Te Waka o Aoraki and predates Māui's expedition– Māui was told to have landed in Mahitahi (now Bruce Bay) following instructions of previous navigators before sailing around the island and going northward, and was surprised to find presence of fires started by "wild men of the woods" in the North Island.